KILTprotocol/docs/docs/participate/01_Staking/01_become_a_collator/04_setup_node.md

 --rpc-port=9933
 --rpc-cors=all
 --rpc-methods=unsafe
---unsafe-rpc-external // ONLY for docker based setups
+--unsafe-rpc-external // ONLY for Docker-based setups
 ```

 Exposing the RPC endpoint of a collator does not imply that it becomes accessible via the PolkadotJS Apps interface, because this requires a Websocket to connect to the node.